dimitri009/Elaborato_di_programmazione/README.md

 **Features**

-*User Management: Users can create chats with other users, remove chats, and retrieve existing chats.
+1.User Management: Users can create chats with other users, remove chats, and retrieve existing chats.
-*Chat Messaging: Users can exchange messages within chats.
+2.Chat Messaging: Users can exchange messages within chats.
 Message Notifications: MessageNotifier class provides notifications for new messages in chats.
 Unread Message Notification: UnreadMessageNotification class manages notifications for unread messages.